LudoPinelli/comment-box.nvim/README.md

 |--- | --- | --- |
 |`CBd` | _Remove a box or titled line, keeping its content_ | `require("comment-box").dbox()` |

-To remove a box or a titled line, select it, then use the command `CBd` (or create a keybind for it, see [Keybindings examples](#keybindings-examples))
+To remove a box, you must select it entirely in visual mode (or easier in visual line mode (`<C-v>`)), before using the command `CBd` (or create a keybind for it, see [Keybindings examples](#keybindings-examples)).
+To remove a titled line, just placing the cursor on the line will do.

+**Limitation**: `CBd` suppose that you used non alphanumeric characters to create the box (which is the case for all the styles in the catalog), nor parentheses or punctuations.
+It works by removing every non alphanumeric characters, except the characters `(){},.;!?`, from the beginning of the line and from its end.
+If you use one of those to create your own type of box, the command won't work properly.
+Also, if your comment start or end by a non alphanumeric character (ex: `-- |comment|`), it will be removed.

 #### Yank the content of a box or a titled line